ClareMSYanGit/addin-workshop/Lesson1.md

 1.11 Once satisfied, run it to show the populated cells.

-1.12 Now you have a modified version of the Basic API call (JavaScript) sample code in "MySnippets" Navigate to see that it's there.
+1.12 Now you have a modified version of the Basic API call (JavaScript) sample code in "MySnippets".
+Navigate to see that it's there.

 This modified code in MySnippets will only remain in the add-in memory until you clear your browser cache.
 We'll discuss saving and sharing the code in another lesson.